ali-h/jsonDoctor/README.md

-# chain-broadcast
+# jsonDoctor
-A simple &amp; easy tool to broadcast multiple type of transactions on Hive/Steem Blockchain
+A tool to broadcast and view the incoming custom_json transactions on Hive/Steem Blockchain